annotation/text-fabric/tf/docs/about/searchdesign.md

 edges.
 We need a strategy, and multiple strategies might lead to the same results, albeit with varying efficiency.

-In Text-Fabric we employ a strategy, that makes the *narrowest* choices first.
+In TF we employ a strategy, that makes the *narrowest* choices first.
 We call a choice narrow if there are few alternatives to choose from, and broad if there are many alternatives.